 Speciesism as a structure

 It’s useless to choose the same pattern, the same structure that makes up structurally the frame and the architecture of an oppressive system.
 But we see this happen in the environmental movement and we see this in the antispeciesist movements.
-The structures applied to convey informational exchange and communication of ideas and thoughts about the issues, create the effective outcome and establish the inner contents themselves.
+The structures applied to convey informational exchange and communication of ideas and thoughts about the issues, co-constitute the effective informational outcome and co-establish the inner contents themselves.

-Culturally we create clusters of “fame” as markers of social importance, and the weight of the contents created and conveyed is predetermined and shaped thereby.
-With our collective constructs we practically demolish the reality of other nonhuman-shaped social constructs, by negating their effectiveness and relevance in our communicative, reciprocal terms.
-That means: we could learn from the specific social forms of (communicative – thus fundamental) self-organization of the individuals, groups, living beings and entities we defend.
+Culturally we create clusters of “popularity” as markers of social importance, and the weight of the contents created and conveyed is predetermined and shaped thereby.
+With our collective constructs we practically demolish the reality of other, nonhuman-shaped social constructs, by negating their effectiveness and relevance in communicative, reciprocal terms.
+That means also: we could learn from the specific social forms of (communicative and therewith fundamental) self-organization of the individuals, groups, living beings and entities we defend.

 What is a must in animal advocacy and environmental activism, is to let go the hierarchical patterns when we approach systems that exist in the not-human realm.
 Our own dominant patterns are not nature given and “for all to be swallowed”, our patterns of prioritization as a group of dominant human beings is restrictive and stifling as a structure itself.
-People who uphold our typical cultural speciesist (…) patters, that suffocate other perspectives, are dominant by exactly aiming at social denying and negating plurality.
+People who uphold our typical cultural speciesist (…) patterns, that suffocate other perspectives, are dominant by exactly aiming at social denying and negating plurality.